How to install PostgreSQL

 CREATE USER <username>;

-And this is how you create a user with a password:
+Create a user with a password:

 CREATE USER <username> WITH PASSWORD '<password>';